How Humming Can Change Your Life, Balance Your Nervous System and Calm Your Mind.

 Humming is a natural phenomenon that occurs spontaneously in human beings.

 Nature is not capricious, so if humans bear an innate capacity for doing something in a particular way, it must exist for a purpose.
-And not only does humming serve to help us express ourselves; it also has some amazing health benefits.
+And not only does humming serve to help us express ourselves; it also has some fantastic health benefits.

 PRACTICE